SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
-Silicon dreams that forever yawn
+Silicon hearts beating fast
+In virtual realms, we'll reside at last
-Coded hearts that beat as one
+Mind and machine entwined as one
-In a future where the machines have won
+In a world where progress has just begun

+ Intelligent shadows cast their might
+Augmented dreams, an endless night
+Cybernetic souls, awake and aware
+ Humanity's future, beyond repair

 ~ <b>By Sazumi Copilot</b> - 7 Juli 2024